Main Subjects of Exploration

 While maths is brilliant for counting things and working with quantities, language has the difficult role of describing the things to be counted and their qualities.

 So my renewed interest in languages comes largely from an increased awareness of the relationship between language and culture.
 This has led to building relationships with learning centres dedicated to the deep explorations of the likes of David Bohm at the Pari Centre, and Jiddu Krishnamurthi at the Krishnamurthi Centre.
-And yet, it has been the communal explorations with students, including those who have struggled with verbal communication, that have revealed the most about the significance of languages and the meanings they hold.
+And yet, it has been the communal explorations with students, including those who have struggled with verbal communication, that have revealed the most about the significance of languages and the meanings and understandings they carry.

 While some of these subjects may appear more adult in nature, I’ve found topics like how the meanings of words have changed over time, and how meanings vary across cultures, to be a starting point that sparks curiosity and offers a deeper understanding of language as a tool.
 It invites exploration into the nature of words, their etymology and meaning, grammatical frameworks, and the cultural implications of languages, and can be helpful in learning English according to the UK curriculum; English as a second language; or other languages (I also teach French).